KittensAreDaBest/KittensAreDaBest/README.md

 [KittenPanel](https://github.com/kittensaredabest/kittenpanel) - a client panel for Pterodactyl Panel to allow users to split their resources

-[CattoPro](https://catto.pro) - simple private file hosting platform
+[CattoPictures](https://catto.pictures) - Secure ShareX image hosting with fast uploads and extensive embed customization capabilities.